Huegoxaga/notes/algorithm/README.md

 ### Sort

 An array is sorted in ascending order if the array entries increase as indices increase.

+- In-place means that the algorithm does not use extra space for manipulating the input but may require a small though non-constant extra space for its operation

 #### Bubble Sort